dennis20413/2025-AI-EMI/week 3 AI def.md

 # Generative AI vs. Traditional AI 🤖✨

-Artificial Intelligence can be broadly classified into two categories: **Generative AI** and **Traditional AI**.
-They differ not only in their underlying techniques but also in their primary objectives and applications.
-Below is a detailed comparison that also includes visual elements and fun emojis!
+Artificial Intelligence can be broadly categorized into **Generative AI** and **Traditional AI**.
+They differ in their objectives, learning methods, and outputs.
+Below is a detailed comparison using tables and fun emojis to help clarify these differences!

 ---